bitboxer/dotfiles/README.md

 This will install all needed packages and links my config files to ``$HOME``.

+## Fish##

+Currently I am running an experiment in using [Fish](http://fishshell.com).
+Don't know If I will keep it, but right now it feels really great.

+I am using a forked version of [oh-my-fish](https://github.com/bitboxer/oh-my-fish) as setup.

 ## ZSH ##

 I am running on Mac OS X, but it will likely work on Linux as well with